Privacy Policy

 10

-Transfer of data from the business where you purchase products to Openbank
+Transfer to Openbank of your customer data from the store where you purchase products

 See Section 6 for further information.

-The business’s right to charge you for your purchase is transferred to Openbank (sale of the invoice).
+The business’s right to charge you for your purchase is transferred to Openbank (sale and purchase of the invoice).

 Contact and identification data.